Palouse Cascade Trail, Rock Lake and Pine Creek, a return trip.

 When the lava cooled, it fractured in hexagonal patterns creating the classic basalt columns that dominate the region.

-The ridge I was paralleling turned out to be Potholes Coulee Rib, I thin blade of rock that separated to distinct basins.
+The ridge I was paralleling turned out to be Potholes Coulee Rib, I thin blade of rock that separated two distinct basins.
 Spur trails lead to two notched or gaps in the otherwise solid wall of rock so I checked out both of them.

 After scrambling up the slope, I got a peek at another lake .
 This turned out to be Dusty Lake.